 Use a Test Lab

 Should my dry bulk material conveyor be tested with my specific material before I purchase the conveying equipment?
 No matter what route you take, we suggest you work with a specialist manufacturer that can test your material beforehand.
-We will gladly test your material in a cable and/or a chain drag conveyor because we want to make sure you are getting the best process equipment and the results you need.
+We will gladly test your material in a cable or a chain drag conveyor because we want to make sure you are getting the best process equipment and the results you need.
 At Spiroflow, we help processors determine the right conveyor belt solutions for their applications every day.
 So, if you need some help or advice, contact us!